Committing changes

 Viewing changes to a Moment doc

 Begin with a Moment doc.
-Make some changes—add text, whatever.
+Make some changes, such as adding text.

 ⚠️ Be sure this doc has not been published, shared, or synced.
 If you do not have a Moment doc yet, start by following the guide Create your first doc.